 ALLISON ANDERS – 1986 FELLOW

 In 2013, Allison earned an Emmy nomination for directing the TV movie Ring of Fire.
 She is the writer-director of Gas Food Lodging, Mi Vida Loca, and Grace of my Heart, and the co-writer-director of Strutter, In the Echo, Things Behind the Sun, Sugar Town, and Border Radio.
 She directed one segment of the compilation film Four Rooms and served as executive producer of Lover Girl.
 Allison also directed the TV movie Beaches and the TV movie A Crush on You.
-Her episodic TV series directing credits include: Graves, Riverdale, Time After Time, Murder in the First, Proof, TURN: Washington’s Spies, The Divide, Gang Related, Orange is the New Black, Southland, What About Brian, Sex and the City, Grosse Pointe, Cold Case, The L Word, Men in Trees, and Sorry For Your Loss, a dramatic web TV series on Facebook Watch.
+Her episodic TV series directing credits include: Graves, Riverdale, Time After Time, Murder in the First, Proof, TURN: Washington’s Spies, The Divide, Gang Related, Orange is the New Black, Southland, What About Brian, Sex and the City, Grosse Pointe, Cold Case, The L Word, Men in Trees, Sorry For Your Loss, The Affair, and Mayans M.C.

 DOUG ATCHISON – 2000 FELLOW